Romir Scan Panel

 - Other kinds of income.

-To calculate the Discretionary Money Index, all expenses of households were divided into 2 groups by degree of import for household life support: necessary (high-priority) and desirable (secondary).
+To calculate the Extra Money Index, all expenses of households were divided into 2 groups by degree of import for household life support: necessary (high-priority) and desirable (secondary).
 The prime factor while categorizing is degree of households’ freedom in allocation of expenses on needs and wants satisfaction.
 In the case of necessary (high-priority) expenses, there is no freedom of selection because this kind of expenses is necessary for supporting the life of households.

 Expenses on the following goods and services are necessary (high-priority):